Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-7.md

 Feria's fur stood up, her spine tingling.
 She did not like to linger here, especially not with Alix weakened.

-She looked out at the water and saw the faintest hint of another continent in the distance.
-Oh how she longed to remove that barrier and go there.
+She looked out over the water and saw the faintest hint of another continent in the distance.
+Somnia was much larger than the tiny area where they'd been trapped.
+The area that had given her so many terrible experiences and memories already, thanks in no small part to Ardex and his stupidity.
+Oh, how she longed to remove that barrier and go there.
+Get her own patch of land without family troubles.

 Alix, however, wanted to sleep.
 He did that a lot, to recharge energy.
-Sometimes he said he wanted to sleep five times a day, as the sun shone bright.
+Sometimes he said he wanted to sleep five times a day, even as the sun shone bright.

 For the first time, Feria could not suppress her urge.
 Her need to snuggle close to him, for warmth, for safety, like a shield around him.
 Maybe it was because they'd known each other for so long.
 Maybe it was because he was wounded and shivering.